dpx-infinity/pages-site/devourer/overview.md

 modular approach should be preferred if you need as much performance as possible; however, annotated configuration is slightly more readable and understandable.

+An object of any class can be regarded as annotated configuration.
+However, the class of this object should be properly annotated for the configuration to work correctly.

+Annotated configuration class consists only of methods.
+These methods must be annotated at least with one of the following annotations: `@Before`, `@At`, `@After`.
+These annotations take single string argument which must be correct path inside the XML document.
+These annotations define the type of the action this method represents.

+If method has return type other than `void`, it is assumed that the result of this method should be pushed on the stack.
+It will be default stack by default.
+Using `@PushTo` method annotation allows you to specify stack name explicitly.

+Annotated methods can have arbitrary number of parameters.
+They will be injected with different objects depending on their types and annotations.
+The following table describes all possible variants of parameters.

 Example
 -------